 Easy to Diversify Your Portfolio

-Since REITs are so easy to handle, it’s also easy to add them into your portfolio mix and keep them at whatever percentage you want.
+Since REITs are so easy to handle, it’s also easy to add them to your portfolio mix and keep them at whatever percentage you want.
 You can even automate it entirely by buying REITs within a robo-advisor platform.

 For example, let’s say you want to keep real estate to just 5% of your portfolio.
 If we use the same example from Seattle above with an average home value of $784,000, you’d need at least $15.7 million more in your portfolio to keep it to that target 5% mark.